How to Become a Virtual Assistant

 Keep learning

 I spend half a day (sometimes more) keeping on top of new developments.
-I recently created a Slideshare presentation and learned how to make screencasts which I posted to YouTube.
+I created a Slideshare presentation and learned how to make screencasts which I posted to YouTube.
 If you keep your skills up to date and keep learning new things then you will have a more varied and valuable skill set.
-You are also demonstrating that you know how to do something.
+You’ll also be demonstrating that you know how to do something.

 USEFUL RESOURCES

-Time Tracker software – I use Screeperzone which is a free app that comes with my Windows Vista sidebar.
-It’s an easy way to record what work you do for which client.
+Time Tracker software – Before I went back to events where I get paid by the projects, I used Toggl time-tracking software.
+It’s free and an easy way to record what work you do for which client.
 There are other systems which incorporate invoicing as well, but I find this one does the job simply and without any fuss.

 Mozy backup – Make sure you don’t lose anything by backing up regularly.
-Whatever you use make sure it’s reliable.
+Whatever you decide to use make sure it’s reliable.
 Mozy is free and in the cloud.
 I’ve had external hard drives break so online suits me better.
-Remember that you can also upload documents to Google docs, Dropbox or even email them to yourself and use your email storage.
+Remember that you can also upload documents to Google Docs, Dropbox or even email them to yourself and use your email storage.
 Just don’t lose client info!

 LastPass – Another free one.
 This is a secure online system that lets you keep passwords safe.
 When you have a lot of clients, you’ll never remember all their passwords and this way you don’t have to.

-Invoice Bubble – Whatever system you use, make sure it’s professional.
-I pay £3.80 per month to have the adverts removed but otherwise it’s free.
-I like this one in particular because it’s simple and aesthetically pleasing!
+Invoiceable – Whatever system you use, make sure it’s professional.
+I pay to have the adverts removed but otherwise, it’s free.
+I like this one in particular because it’s simple and really aesthetically pleasing!
+Many VAs use Wave which is also very good.

 Skype – It’s very hard to be a VA if you don’t have Skype as you can chat to clients and send over documents for free.
-I actually pay £10 per quarter which gives me unlimited calls to UK landlines which is very handy when making calls for clients.
+I actually pay a small amount per quarter which gives me unlimited calls to UK landlines which is very handy when making calls for clients.

-Jing – This is an application that lets you take screen shots then write and draw on them, as well as record your screen to demonstrate how to do something.
+Snagit – This is an application that lets you take screenshots then write and draw on them, as well as record your screen to demonstrate how to do something.
 They have free and paid versions.
-I pay $20 per year and used it recently for this video which I recorded in one take!
 I often use this feature to show a client how to use aspects of their Gmail account for example.

 I know it must sound like you have to be Wonder Woman to be a VA and that’s because you do.
 You’re Administrator, Researcher, Book-keeper, Marketing Expert, Web Designer, Copywriter, and a billion other things – and this is before you even do a single stroke of work for your clients!